 Because retirement planning touches income, taxes, investments, and timing decisions, there isn’t a one-size-fits-all approach.
 An introductory conversation with an advisor can help clarify whether a structured, planning-first approach makes sense for your specific situation.

-Correct Capital’s retirement planning services in Indianapolis, IN are delivered by a credentialed advisory team supported by experienced staff.
-The team includes a CERTIFIED FINANCIAL PLANNER™ professional, a Barren’s Advisor Top 1200 Financial Advisor 2024, and an Accredited Investment Fiduciary, and has been recognized as a NAPA Top DC Advisor Team.
+At Correct Capital, our Indianapolis, IN retirement planning team consists of a CERTIFIED FINANCIAL PLANNER™ professional and a Barren’s Advisor Top 1200 Financial Advisor 2024 and an Accredited Investment Fiduciary.
+Our team has been recognized as a NAPA Top DC Advisor Team, and includes a robust support staff that helps us give you the care and attention your retirement planning deserves.

-If you’d like to speak with one of our Indianapolis, IN financial advisors, you can schedule an introductory call by calling 877-930-4015, contacting us online, or scheduling a 15-minute meeting.
+If you’re interested in an introductory call with one of our Indianapolis, IN financial advisors, you can give us a call at 877-930-4015, contact us online, or schedule a 15-minute meeting.

 Important Disclosures and Sources